dftbplus/develguide/docs/gitworkflow.rst

 * In order to ease integration, feature branches should be **short living** and pull requests should only contain a **reasonably small amount** of changes.
-Try to chop your implementation in small self containing changes and issue those in separate consecutive pull requests.
+Try to chop your implementation into small self containing changes and issue those in separate consecutive pull requests.
 (No one likes or is efficiently able to review a code change containing thousands of lines.)